 - Cut labels out with scissors or paper cutter.

 - Place in label holder and place over the edge of shelf.

-For the wire shelves on the door rack I needed to use a different type if label.
+For the wire shelves on the door rack, I needed to use a different type of label to keep rices, pasta, snacks and other food ingredients organized.
 What I found worked was a simple strip of paper with the name of the item written on.